microsoft/pxt-adafruit/docs/getting-started.md

 ### Happy unhappy face

-Let's draw an unhappy face instead of the blank screen.
-Click on the dots in the ``show leds`` block until it matches the blocks below.
+Draw an unhappy face instead of the blank screen.
+Click on the dots in the second ``show leds`` block until it matches the blocks below.
+Now you have an **animation** (cartoon) that shows a happy face, then an unhappy one, then a happy one again, forever (or until you turn off your micro:bit)!

 ```blocks
 basic.forever(() => {